 Emmett may be Boston born and bred, but when theater enters the bloodstream at an early age, there is only one pin in the map: NYC.
 He headed here in 1997, working in theater, film, television, museums/exhibits, retail, and events.
 Emmett served as an associate/assistant to a number of great designers, including Adrianne Lobel, Robert Brill, Loren Sherman, David Rockwell, Kristi Zea and others.

 Emmett worked with Erik Ulfers/Production Design Group as a freelance illustrator in 1998, and later with Erik at Jack Morton Worldwide as Senior Art Director from 2004-2008.
-Together with Jen Robison (his wife and longtime creative partner), Emmett owned and operated the creative services shop Wanted Man Works for 5 years.
+Together with longtime creative partner Jen Robison, Emmett owned and operated the creative services shop Wanted Man Works for 5 years.
 He then served as Executive Design Director at MKTG, an experiential marketing agency, for nearly 4 years.
 Clients included Nike, Gatorade, Diageo, and MSNBC.

-Emmett lives in Brooklyn with Jen and their pug Zeppo.
-He is an aficionado of B-movies and “where are they now” actors, the “Golden Age” of TV that we are living in, and a die-hard fan of the 4 major Boston sports teams (which should not be held against him).
+Emmett is an aficionado of B-movies and “where are they now” actors, the “Golden Age” of TV that we are living in, and a die-hard fan of the 4 major Boston sports teams (which should not be held against him).
 He is a guitarist and sometime-singer for the Brooklyn band, Dear Comrade.
 The band has released 3 albums and appear regularly in NYC clubs — minimal cover, donations welcome.

 Design/Art Inspiration: painter John Singer Sargent, scenic designer Karl Eigsti, concept designer Ryan Church